 Mercy Ministries is an ongoing program through our church where we provide food and financial assistance for those in need that are housed in our community.
 We maintain a food pantry located at the church that is supported by member donations of food and/or money.
 We are also supported by the Harvest Program, a local program that provides us with pizzas from local pizza restaurants.
 The program is also used to help struggling families in the area with financial assistance for utility bills.

 In 2006, the decision was made to close our full-time daycare and expand the part-time preschool program to include ages 1 - 5-year-old children, while continuing the afterschool and summer programs for school aged children.
 The new preschool program opened Sept.
 1st of that year.
 At that time, we pulled out from state licensing regulations and became a private, church-operated Center.
 By having half day programs, we were not required to be licensed by the state.

 Every year First Presbyterian Stanley sends out several short-term mission teams into the world to help spread God’s message.
 Since the beginning of our program, we have sent out 96 short-term mission teams into the field to spread God’s word, help local churches with building maintenance, help local churches with construction efforts and to help with summer VBS programs in other parts of the world.

 Although First Presbyterian Stanley may look smaller in size, we still manage to support roughly 50 missionaries per year.
 This ranges from missionary families to individuals.
 Each year during our Missions Conference we set a Faith Promise goal of giving.
 This Faith Promise is above our normal tithing plans and is to be used to allow God to bless our families with additional income that goes to support these missionaries.
-This past year, our goal for Faith Promise was to achieve a giving level of $170,000.

 ANNUAL MISSIONS CONFERENCE